 Methods of boring

-i.
-Auger boring: This is simplest method of boring a whole by hand drilling.
+This is simplest method of boring a hole by hand drilling.
 These can be used for shallower depths generally confined to depths of about 5 m or so.
 In cohesive and other soft soils above water table, augers may be used.

-iii.
-Non-representative sample: it consists of a mixture of soil from different soil strata.
+It consists of a mixture of soil from different soil strata.
 Size of the soil grains as well as the mineral constituents, might thus, have changed in such samples.
-Soil samples obtained from auger cuttings and settlings in sum well of wash borings, can be classified in this category.
-Such samples may help in determining the depths at which major changes may be occurring in sub surface soil strata.
+Soil samples obtained from auger cuttings and settling in some well of wash borings, can be classified in this category.
+Such samples may help in determining the depths at which major changes may be occurring in subsurface soil strata.